RobustoFramework/Robusto/README.md

 # What is it not?

-Robusto is *not* able to provide high-speed streaming communication for high definition video or other broadband usages.
+Robusto is not designed to provide high-speed streaming communications for high definition video.

-Instead, it is about reliably connecting sensors, actuators, controls, microcontrollers and similar components, and while it can transfer security footage and lower-grade live feeds, much more than that veers out its focus and is typically beyond the abilities and needs of the involved components[^4].<br /> Not that it could not be added later.
+Instead, it is about reliably connecting sensors, actuators, controls, microcontrollers and similar components, and while it can transfer security footage and lower-grade live feeds, much more than that veers out its focus and is typically beyond the abilities and needs of the involved components[^4].
+It is also a matter of [positioning](/components/robusto/network/README.md#the-robusto-relation-to-the-internet).

+Obviously that may change, but currently, if you want to do these things using cheap MCU:s please visit the [ESP32-Camera](https://github.com/espressif/esp32-camera) project with tempered expectations.

 # Tested boards